enzoMiller/enzoMiller.github.io/_posts/2020-05-20-optimal-control.md

 \\[
   \dot{K}_t + Q + A^\star K + K A  - K_t B N^{-1} B^\star K_t = 0, \qquad K_T = P
 \\]
 which is called a [Riccati equation](https://en.wikipedia.org/wiki/Riccati_equation).
-That's it we have now what we want !
+That's it, we now have what we want !
 Indeed we have
 - The **value function** : V(t,x) = K_t x^2,
 - The **optimal control** : $\alpha^\star(t,x) = - N^{-1} B^\star K_t x $.
-The only difficulty that's remains is to compute $K$.
-I won't talk about it in this post but be reassured this not a big issue anymore !
+The only difficulty that remains is to compute $K$.
+I won't talk about it in this post but be reassured, this not a big issue anymore !